whage/whage.github.io/_posts/2013-05-20-writing-crawlers.md

 layout: post
 title:  "Writing crawlers"
 date:   2013-05-20 22:00:00 +0100
-categories: update
+categories: php
-tags: php web crawler curl
+tags: web crawler curl
 ---

 I'm currently reading the book called 'Webbots, spiders and screen scrapers - a guide to developing internet agents with PHP' by Michael Schrenk and I really enjoy it partly because it is something new to me and partly because the author seems to pay attention to many small details.
 I have certainly seen cleaner code than in the book but it makes good points and shows simple yet useful examples.